RestAuth/server/doc/config/restauth.rst

   ``logging.STREAM_HANDLER``.
 * You can specify any keyword arguments the LoggingHandler will get using ``LOGGING_HANDLER_KWARGS``.
 You can specify any argument that the LoggingHandler you configured supports.
-The format is adictionary where the key is string with the name of the keyword arguments and the respective value is the value of the keyword argument.
+The format is a dictionary where the key is string with the name of the keyword arguments and the respective value is the value of the keyword argument.

 Here is a more complex example: